Seanachan/Welcome-on-board/README.md

 > We integrates light stick which can be bought by fans to improve their concert experiences.
 > Through the official app, we managed to do reverse engineering and know basic data and functions of the light stick.
 > e.g. color, blinking, breathing, blinking speed, breathing speed.
-> Simple api is offered in this project to interact with the light stick with ESP32.
+> Simple APIs are offered to interact with the light stick with ESP32.
 A simple python version is also provided.

-Test connection with light stick using `python3 light_stick.py`.
+Test connection with light stick can be done with:

+1. Run `python3 light_stick.py` in terminal.
+2. Run `bluetooth_connect.ino` via arduino IDE, and input commands in Serial Monitor.